billbuchanan/csn09112/week02_ids/lab/README.md

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/web01.png)

 ## And finally ...
-Send a share of your instances to b.buchanan@napier.ac.uk
+Send a shareable link to your instance to Bill Buchanan on Teams chat using "Share Screen" and "Collaborate offline" (Link expires in 1 month).

 Now, power down your instances, or suspend them: